evoluteur/evolutility-server-node/README.md

-# evolutility-server
+# Evolutility-Server

-Model-driven RESTful API for CRUD (Create, Read, Update, Delete) and more using Node.js, Express and PostgreSQL.
+Micro-ORM with integrated RESTful API for CRUD (Create, Read, Update, Delete) and more using Node.js, Express and PostgreSQL.

-Evolutility-server is build to work with [Evolutility](http://evoluteur.github.io/evolutility/index.html) or [React-Evolutility](http://github.com/evoluteur/react-evolutility) but could also work with your UI.
+Evolutility-Server is build to work with [Evolutility](http://evoluteur.github.io/evolutility/index.html) or [React-Evolutility](http://github.com/evoluteur/react-evolutility) but could also work with your UI.

 ## Installation

-You can use **NPM** to install Evolutility-server as an [npm package](https://www.npmjs.com/package/evolutility-server):
+You can use **NPM** to install Evolutility-Server as an [npm package](https://www.npmjs.com/package/evolutility-server):

 ```bash
 # To get the latest stable version, use npm from the command line.